openvinotoolkit/openvino/tools/benchmark_tool/README.md

 Depending on the type, the report is stored to benchmark_no_counters_report.csv, benchmark_average_counters_report.csv, or benchmark_detailed_counters_report.csv file located in the path specified in -report_folder.
 The application also saves executable graph information serialized to an XML file if you specify a path to it with the -exec_graph_path parameter.

 ### All configuration options
-Running the application with the -h option yields the following usage message:
+Running the application with the `-h` or `--help` option yields the following usage message:

 ```
 benchmark_app -h